felixrieseberg/windows95/HELP.md

 # Help & Commonly Asked Questions

+## MS-DOS seems to brick the screen
+Hit `Alt + Enter` to make the command screen "full screen" (as far as Windows 95 is concerned).
+This should restore the display from the garbled mess you see and allow you to access the command prompt.
+Press Alt-Enter again to leave full screen and go back to a window mode.
+(Thanks to @DisplacedGamer for that wisdom)

 ## Windows 95 is stuck in a bad state

 Restart the application and click on the "Reset machine & delete state" button.